wenxingliu/chef_hats/data_augmentation/hat_xml/readme.txt

-This file is for hat or nohat xml files.
+This directory is for hat or nohat xml files.